What Is the Function of the Kernel of an Operating System? A Detailed Guide

 Hybrid Kernel

 A hybrid kernel type is a mix of the monolithic and microkernel types.
-It's created by taking a monolithic kernel and moving certain components to user space while keeping some, such as file systems and network stacks, in kernel space.
-This approach combines the best of both worlds: the rigidity of a monolithic kernel with the stability of a microkernel.
+It’s created by taking a monolithic kernel and moving specific components to user space while keeping some, such as file systems and network stacks, in kernel space.
+This approach combines the best of both worlds: a monolithic kernel’s rigidity with a microkernel’s stability.

 The most famous uses of the hybrid kernel system are Microsoft Windows and macOS operating systems.